 Getting exposed to gluten can be an uncomfortable experience.
-If you have a gluten intolerance or have celiac disease, you know how easy it is to get exposed to gluten.
+If you have a gluten intolerance or have celiac disease, you know how easy it is to get exposed to gluten despite your best efforts.
 You might not believe there is much you can do once you accidentally ingest gluten.
-However, I’m here to tell you that a gluten detox is possible if you come in contact with it.
+However, I’m here to tell you that a gluten detox is possible if you are exposed.

-A gluten reaction can result from eating foods containing gluten.
-Think of white bread or whole-wheat pasta.
-It can also come from foods that have come into contact with gluten.
+A gluten reaction can result from eating foods containing gluten, such as white bread or whole-wheat pasta, or foods that have come into contact with gluten.
 Even when you’ve ordered gluten-free at a restaurant, you can never be sure it’s free of all gluten.
-That is why I always keep a bottle of Complete Enzymes in my purse, in case of a sneaky gluten reaction.
+That is why I always keep a bottle of Complete Enzymes in my purse, just in case of a sneaky gluten reaction.

-I will tell you how to know if you have gluten sensitivity.
-Additionally, I will help you avoid exposure to gluten.
-Gluten wreaks havoc on your gut.
-This is why I recommend everyone should remove gluten from their diet.
+I will tell you how to know if you have gluten sensitivity, how to avoid being exposed to gluten, how gluten wreaks havoc on your gut, and why I believe everyone should remove gluten from their diet.
 First, let’s discuss three steps for a gluten detox.

 Three Steps for a Gluten Detox